First Time Login

 By default, fresh installs of TrueNAS SCALE provide a default address for logging in to the web interface.
 To view the web interface IP address or reconfigure web interface access, connect a monitor and keyboard to your TrueNAS system or connect with IPMI for out-of-band system management.

 When powering on a TrueNAS system, the system attempts to connect to a DHCP server from all live interfaces to access the web UI.
 On networks that support Multicast Domain Name Services (mDNS), the system can use a hostname and domain to access the TrueNAS web interface.
 By default, TrueNAS uses the hostname and domain truenas.local.
-To change the hostname and domain in the web interface, go to Network and click Settings in the Global Configuration window.
+To change the hostname and domain in the web interface, go to Network and click Settings in the Global Configuration pane.

 To access the web interface using an IP address, use the one that the Console Setup Menu generated after installing SCALE, or use the one you configured in the Post-install Configuration article if you upgraded from CORE.

-We recommend a strong login password!
+Create a strong login password!

 You can reset the root password in the TrueNAS console setup menu or web interface by going to Credentials > Local Users and editing the